Ambrose Campbell: Biography

 In 1946, Campbell and Brewster Hughes, after his release from prison, formed a professional band, the West African Rhythm Brothers.
 They were employed to provide music for theatre performances by the black ballet company, Les Ballets Nègres, and toured the UK.
 The group appeared on British television, and around 1952 established a residency at the Abalabi club in Soho, playing a mixture of palm-wine and jùjú music and associating with jazz musicians including Ronnie Scott, Tubby Hayes and Phil Seamen.
 Campbell and his band increasingly absorbed calypso and mento influences from musicians newly arriving from the Caribbean, some of whom joined the band, as well as group members' experiences of racism in Britain.
 With Campbell on vocals and Hughes on guitar, other members of the group included trumpeter Harry Beckett, saxophonist Willy Roachford, pianist Adam Fiberesima, and bongo player Ade Bashorun.
 In the 1950s Campbell recorded a series of 78 rpm records for the Melodisc label owned by Emil Shalit, and became a well-known figure in Soho.
 He appeared thinly disguised as the character "Cranium Cuthbertson" in Colin MacInnes's 1957 novel City of Spades; MacInnes became godfather to Campbell's first son.

 In the 1960s, the Abalabi club moved and became the Club Afrique in Wardour Street.
 Campbell learned guitar and, after a disagreement with Brewster Hughes, formed a new band.
-He toured Italy, and formed a production company with the help of lawyer and Labour Party adviser Arnold Goodman.
-He recorded an album for Columbia, Highlife Today, in 1968, before seemingly vanishing; newspapers in Lagos reported his death.
-However, in fact he travelled to Los Angeles in 1972 with record producer Denny Cordell, intending to start his own business.
+Campbell toured Italy, and formed a production company with the help of lawyer and Labour Party adviser Arnold Goodman.
+Campbell recorded an album for Columbia, Highlife Today, in 1968, before seemingly vanishing; newspapers in Lagos reported his death.
+However, in fact he travelled to Los Angeles, California, in 1972 with record producer Denny Cordell, intending to start his own business in the United States.
 There he was introduced to keyboardist and record producer Leon Russell, who invited Campbell to tour with him.
 He recorded as a percussionist with Russell – who referred to Campbell as his "spiritual adviser" – and Willie Nelson on the album One for the Road.
-He toured worldwide with Russell, before settling in Nashville in 1982 and remarrying.
+Campbell toured worldwide with Russell, before settling in Nashville, Tennessee, in 1982 and remarrying.

 He returned to Britain in 2004, to live in Plymouth with his daughter and grandchildren.
 The following year, Honest Jon's Records included some of Campbell's Melodisc recordings on a compilation CD, London Is the Place for Me, Vol.3.
-Campbell died in 2006 at the age of 86.
+Campbell died in Plymouth in 2006 at the age of 86.